appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 err: Error code
 description: A UTF-8 string containing a human-readable description of the error that may provide additional diagnostic information.
 The exact content of this field is implementation specific.

 Note that failure responses in this specification are not specific to any failures related to any specific SET processing.
-SET specific errors should be communicated by a success response payload defined in the {{#success-response}} Section.
+SET specific errors should be communicated by a success response payload defined in the {{success-response}} Section.

 Example error codes that can indicate API level failures MAY include but not limited to:
     - invalid_request (request is malformated)